Norfolk-born Debbie has been involved in the theatre’s management since 2002.

 Richard has past experience in the manufacturing, food manufacturing (Kettle Foods) and service industries.
 He has been involved at trustee level with the Theatre Royal Norwich and Forum Trust, and is a former chairman of the East of England Development Agency and Visit East Anglia and vice-chairman of the Holt Festival.

 A Chartered Accountant and formerly a partner in Grant Thornton and non-executive director and/or trustee.

 Former editor of The North Norfolk News, now a freelance journalist and content creator, with several honorary press officerships.
 Occasional performer as a guitarist in party and Blues Brothers review bands.

 Founder and Chairman of Breakwater IT Ltd. Founder and former owner of Worldwide Travel which grew from a start up to approx. £72 million turnover.
 Ex school governor and charity trustee.

 A film producer and casting director and has lived and worked in Norfolk for the last 10 years.
 She was married to the late actor Sir John Hurt.
 Trustee of Cinema City Ltd, pro-chancellor of Norwich University of the Arts, and artistic director of the Holt Festival.

 A freelance writer and digital content creator with a background in drama education, PR and film production.
 Her four children who are all involved with the Little Theatre’s youth groups.

-HR Director for Busseys’ Ford and Peugeot main dealership in Norfolk, and independent HR consultant.
+Head of HR for Goff Petroleum, and independent HR consultant.
 Previously Head of HR for Anglia Farmers Group for over 10 years.
 School governor and a UEA Gold Panel Assessor.

 Retired building society branch manager.
 A volunteer at the Theatre since 1976, and trustee since 1997.
 Chairman of Sheringham in Bloom, leading a small team responsible for many of the planters and gardens around the Town.